Atari 2600 Top 10 Games

 And no review of the top Atari 2600 games would be complete without a mention of Haunted House, an early example of “survival horror” which was as memorable for the disturbing box art as the game itself.

-Playing Atari 2600 Games Today
+Playing the best Atari 2600 games today

 Atari 2600 Console Box